All Episodes

 This New York City, I guess you could add the state to it, is its own self-contained welfare state above and beyond and apart from the federal welfare state.

-And as Tom Wolf wrote in Bonfire of the Vanities, at some point, the people on welfare are going to figure out how to cross a street and get to the parts of Manhattan where David Patterson and his buddies uh Bernie Matt off and stuff where they live.
+And as Tom Wolf wrote in Bonfire of the Vanities, at some point, the people on welfare are going to figure out how to cross the street and get to the parts of Manhattan where David Patterson and his buddies Bernie Matt Office of where they live.

-And he's he's got to keep these people on their side of the street.
+And he's got to keep these people on their side of the street.

 New York has created these people.